izzziz/izNotes/README.md

 # izNotes

-IzNotes is a simple note taking application designed to encorporate the use of Firebase Database.
+IzNotes is a simple note taking application designed to incorporate the use of Firebase Realtime Database.

 ## App Architecture